cisagov/Malcolm/docs/opensearch-instances.md

 * [OpenSearch and Elasticsearch instances](#OpenSearchInstance)
     - [Authentication and authorization for remote data store clusters](#OpenSearchAuth)

-Malcolm's default standalone configuration is to use a local [OpenSearch](https://opensearch.org/) instance in a Docker container to index and search network traffic metadata.
+Malcolm's default standalone configuration is to use a local [OpenSearch](https://opensearch.org/) instance in a container to index and search network traffic metadata.
 OpenSearch can also run as a [cluster](https://opensearch.org/docs/latest/opensearch/cluster/) with instances distributed across multiple nodes with dedicated [roles](https://opensearch.org/docs/latest/opensearch/cluster/#nodes) such as cluster manager, data node, ingest node, etc.

 As the permutations of OpenSearch cluster configurations are numerous, it is beyond Malcolm's scope to set up multi-node clusters.
 However, Malcolm can be configured to use a remote OpenSearch cluster rather than its own internal instance.